 I will be serving as head editor of this tournament.
 Ike Jose will be providing oversight.
-Subject editing will be handled by myself (history, music, social science, modern world/geo), Itamar Naveh-Benjamin (vis arts), Jonathen Settle (some science), Ryan Humphrey (some science), and Brad McLain (beliefs and philosophy).
+Subject editing will be handled by myself (history, music, social science, modern world/geo), Itamar Naveh-Benjamin (vis arts), Jonathen Settle (phys/other), Eric Mukherjee (bio/chem), and Brad McLain (beliefs and philosophy).
 Literature editing will mostly be handled by myself, with assistance and collaboration from other editors/writers and substantial contributions from freelancers.
 Jacob O'Rourke will be handling logistics.

 PACKET SUBMISSION AND FEES

 The base fee for this tournament will be $250 as with last year's event.
 There will be no late submission fees, as packet submission is not mandatory.
 We'd love to receive submissions from teams, though, and you can find information on packet submission here.

 Please put your team name and members here!
 We will have a more official registration process outlined when future tournament information is made available.

 The original submission schedule will be maintained here to give people an idea of what topics the final tournament will include: